AdguardTeam/KnowledgeBase/docs/guides/collect-har-file.md

 1. Reproduce the steps that create the issue.

-1. Save session as a .har file by clicking on the **Save disk** button (Export as HAR) on Network tab.
+1. Save session as a .har file by clicking the **Save to disk** button (Export as HAR) on Network tab.

-1. Forward to AdGuard support (support@adguard.com) with detailed explanation of issue.
+1. Send to AdGuard support (support@adguard.com) with detailed explanation of issue.
 Supporting screenshots can be helpful, as well.

 ## Safari {#safari}

-To create a HAR file in Safari:
+To create a HAR file in Safari, follow these steps:

 1. Check the Safari menu bar at the top of the screen for a **Develop** menu.